-The ethnic proportions and SPR quota are updated on the 1st of every month, and are applicable for resale applications submitted to us for that same month.
+The EIP/ SPR quota is updated on the 1st of each month, and will apply to complete resale applications submitted to us for the same month.

 In cases of bankruptcy or divorce, additional requirements may have to be met before the flat can be sold off.

 Under the Housing and Development Act, as long as any of the HDB flat owners is a Singapore Citizen, the consent of the Official Assignee is not required in the event that the flat owners wish to sell the flat.

 In cases where none of the flat owners are Singapore citizens, they will have to obtain the consent of the Official Assignee before they sell their flat.

 If you go through a divorce after meeting the MOP, you can sell the flat if all eligibility conditions are met.

 An official English translation of these documents by an interpreter of the Supreme Court or Family Justice Courts is required if the documents are not in any of the 4 official languages.